ChristopherWilks/snaptron/docs/source/index.rst

 +-------------------+-----------------+----------------------+-------------------------------------------------------------------------------------------+
 | coverage_median   | 1.0-Inf         | coverage_median>:6.0 | median of read coverage across all samples the junction appears in                        |
 +-------------------+-----------------+----------------------+-------------------------------------------------------------------------------------------+

+\* these fields are treated as booleans for the purpose of searching but as Strings when returned since if they are not 0, they will be a list of one or more annotation source abbreviations.
+Also, importantly, if each splice site of a junction (left/right) is annotated separately (not connected), ``annotated`` will be 0 but BOTH the left and right annotated fields will not be 0.

 Exact HUGO (HGNC) gene symbols can be searched in snaptron SRA instance in lieu of actual coordinates.
 If the gene symbol had multiple coordinate ranges that were either on different chromosomes or more than 10,000 bases apart, Snaptron will do multiple tabix lookups and will stream them back in coordinate order per chromosome (the chromosome order itself is sorted via default python sorted which is not 1-22,X,Y,M).